 Aligning your hopes for our climate with the pressure of buying holiday gifts for kids is tough!
-We’ve compiled a few gift ideas for budding climate activists and kids of climate activists.
-We hope to grow this guide so please leave your ideas in the comments below!
+We’ve compiled a few ideas and hope to grow this guide, so please leave your ideas in the comments below!

 We’ve put together a selection of books we love, for a variety of age ranges, that foster a love for our planet and seek to empower kids.